Arizona State Prison Complex – Lewis: Naming

 ASPC-Lewis is a modern, medium-security prison built by both commercial and convict labor.
 It has an inmate capacity of over 5,000 in 7 units, at level 2, 3, 4, and a MAX custody security level.
 The ADC uses a score classification system to assess inmates' appropriate custody and security level placement.
 The scores range from 1 to 5, with 5 being the highest risk or need.

 Standoff

 In early 2004, the Morey Unit of the Lewis complex was the site of the longest standoff between inmates and law enforcement officers in United States history.
 It was a 15-day ordeal, beginning January 18 and ending February 2.
 Two officers were taken hostage, one male and one female, by two inmates, Ricky Wassenaar and Steven Coy.
 In addition, they sexually assaulted the female officer and a kitchen officer.
 The inmates were originally trying to escape, but their plan went awry, and the escape event turned into a hostage situation.
 Wassenaar was later convicted of 19 charges relating to the siege and was given 16 life sentences.
+In 2025, Wassenaar was accused of murdering three fellow inmates.